Subject Lead: Mrs L. Aziz

 Our core aim is to teach students to express themselves fluently via speech, reading and writing to develop them culturally, emotionally, intellectually, socially, and spiritually ensuring equitable choices are available to all.
 This allows pupils to view themselves and the world around them within the texts they read, but also a world beyond the realm of their current context and experience.
 By providing frequent and purposeful opportunities through guided practise students are continually refining their skills and deepening their knowledge.

 When we read, we are transported: we open gateways to different worlds, cultures, eras and views.
 When we write, we have the power to transport others.
 The study of English at Weavers Academy provides students with an aspirational cohesive curriculum that enables students to understand the richness of human thought and the complexity of the human condition.
-Students will grapple with big questions exploring powerful concepts central to our humanity: conflict, relationships, power and society.
+Students will explore big questions and powerful concepts central to our humanity: conflict, relationships, power, and society.

 Our aim is to unlock potential, inspire learning, and empower students to develop their own voice and vision.